 The academic system at Bristol is different than what students find at Boston College.
 Students will take a total of 60 credits per semester.
+60 credits is typically 3-4 classes per semester.
 Courses or modules are less structured than courses at Boston College.
 Students are expected to do much more independent reading.
 Students' grades will be based on a limited number of assignments.

 Course information for Bristol is available here

 Students should consult the host university’s course pages to review any course requirements, restrictions or limitations.
 Students should review and understand the information provided by the host university.

 - Fall Term: Starts in mid-September and ends in mid-December.*

 - Spring Term: Starts in late January and ends in early June.**

 * Some fall exams may take place in January.
 Students can, with permission from Bristol, take these exams at Boston College.
 Information will be provided by Bristol at the start of the fall semester.

 **The spring semester exam schedule is not released until late spring semester.
 Spring term students should be prepared to stay at Bristol until the end of the term.
 Taking exams early or outside of established Bristol regulations is not allowed.